extremeshok/docker-openlitespeed-php/README.md

 * Expose php disabled
 * msmtp enabled: send email via external smtp server, requires SMTP_HOST, SMTP_USER, SMTP_PASS
 * Increased php pcre limits
+* xshok-vhost-fix-permissions, xshok-vhost-generate-cron and xshok-vhost-monitor-certs are all non-blocking (runs parallel)
 * Outputs platform information on start
 * mariadb-client (mysql command) added as this is required for wp-cli
 * vim-tiny to provide ex which allows for advanced modification of files

+# VHOST_FIX_PERMISSIONS (enabled by default)
+## Fix the vhosts folder and file perssions of the vhosts html directory
+* set VHOST_FIX_PERMISSIONS to false to disable, enabled by default
+* set XS_VHOST_FIX_PERMISSIONS_FOLDERS to false to disable fixing folder permissions, enabled by default
+* set XS_VHOST_FIX_PERMISSIONS_FILES to false to disable fixing file permissions, enabled by default
+* set XS_VHOST_FIX_PERMISSIONS_FOLDERS to false to disable, enabled by default

-# VHOST_CRON_ENABLE (disabled by default)
+# VHOST_CRON (disabled by default)
-## generate vhost cron from cron files located in vhost/cron (hourly)
+## generate cron from cron files located in vhost/cron (hourly)
-* set VHOST_CRON_ENABLE to true to enable, disabled by default
+* set VHOST_CRON to true to enable, disabled by default
 * finds all vhost/cron files and places them in the /etc/cron.d/ , runs hourly
+* ignores  *.readme *.disabled *.disable *.txt *.sample files
+* cron runs every 1 minute, and will generate a new vhost cron every 15mins
 * Place cron files in **/var/www/vhosts/fqdn.com/cron** , see example **/var/www/vhosts/localhost/cron/example**

+# VHOST_MONITOR_CERTS (enabled by default)
+## Gracefully restarts openlitespeed to apply certificate updates, will only restart once every 300s
+* set VHOST_MONITOR_CERTS to false to disable, enabled by default
+* monitors /var/www/vhosts/*/certs, looking for changes (only detects *.pem)

+# VHOST_AUTOUPDATE (enabled by default)
-# WP_AUTOUPDATE_ENABLE (disabled by default)
+# VHOST_AUTOUPDATE_WP (enabled by default)
 ## Automatically update all wordpress installs (hourly)
-searches for wordpress installs located under /var/www/vhost/fqdn.com/html
+* searches for wordpress installs located under /var/www/vhost/fqdn.com/html
 * updates a wordpress wordpress (plugins, themes, core, core-db, woocommerce)
 * if there was an update, caches are flushed (rewrites, transient, cache, lscache)
+* Set VHOST_AUTOUPDATE to false to disable, enabled by default
-* Set WP_AUTOUPDATE_ENABLE to true to enable, disabled by default
+* Set VHOST_AUTOUPDATE_WP to false to disable, enabled by default
-* Set WP_AUTOUPDATE_DEBUG to true to enable debug output, disabled by default
+* Set VHOST_AUTOUPDATE_DEBUG to true to enable debug output, disabled by default
 * To disable a specific wordpress install from Automatic updates, create a blank "autoupdate.disable" file in the wordpress directory (ie. directory which contains wp-config.php)

 # PHP options (with defaults)